teocala/pihnn/docs/index.rst

 This library provides the implementation of physics-informed holomorphic neural networks for the Laplace, biharmonic and plane linear elasticity equations.

 You can read about PIHNNs in `Calafà et al. [2024] <https://www.sciencedirect.com/science/article/pii/S0045782524006613>`_.
+Alternatively, you can watch the `video <https://www.youtube.com/watch?v=37mDjIVfSho&t=1665s>`_ of our presentation at the CRUNCH seminar.

-Then, before using the library, we recommend to read here the documentation and look at some applications in the ``examples`` folder.
+Before using the library, we recommend to read here the documentation and look at some applications in the ``examples`` folder.

 Installation
 -------------